The name CureVac N.V. (CVAC) should be kept on your radar - The Dwinnex

 Earnings Estimates

-As of right now, 3 analysts gave their recommendation on the stock of the company.
+There are 3 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.27 for the current quarter, with a high estimate of -$0.22 and a low estimate of -$0.31, while EPS last year was -$0.29.
 The consensus estimate for the next quarter is -$0.29, with high estimates of -$0.25 and low estimates of -$0.32.

 Analysts are recommending an EPS of between -$0.87 and -$1.19 for the fiscal current year, implying an average EPS of -$1.02.
 EPS for the following year is -$1.04, with 7 analysts recommending between -$0.44 and -$1.45.